DewYourWorst/PWA-Deploy/README.md

 In each file you will see TODO items in the comments.
 I've tried to give some added texture to each item to help as well.

-## Files To Edit

-- client/src-sw.js
-- client/webpack.config.js
-- client/src/database.js
-- client/src/install.js

-## Things To Note

-- There is a package.json file in the root, and also in both the server and client directories.
-This is intentional, as we want each environment to have its own dependencies.

-- Take a look at the package.json file in the root of the project, and at the scripts object inside it.
-You will see some new things going on.
-First, there is an "install" script.
-When you run `npm install` from the command line, this script will make sure that both of the interior package.json files have their dependencies installed.
-You'll see this approach used later when we build full MERN apps.

-- Notice also a script named "start:dev".
-It uses a node package called concurrently to start up both your server and client environments at the same time when you are in development.
-So to test locally, just run `npm start:dev`.

-- When you want to test how this will work in production, run `npm start`.
-Notice that this script then runs a build script in the client environment.
-In the *client/package.json* file, you'll see that the build script invokes Webpack, and from there Webpack does its thing.

 ## How to Test